mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn/README.md

 > hccl.json which is specified by RANK_TABLE_FILE is needed when you are running a distribute task.
 You can generate it by using the [hccl_tools](https://gitee.com/mindspore/mindspore/tree/master/model_zoo/utils/hccl_tools).
 > As for PRETRAINED_MODEL, if not set, the model will be trained from the very beginning.
 Ready-made pretrained_models are not available now.
 Stay tuned.
+> This is processor cores binding operation regarding the `device_num` and total processor numbers.
+If you are not expect to do it, remove the operations `taskset` in `scripts/run_distribute_train.sh`

 ### [Training Result](#content)